RagtimeGal/quartz--encyclopedia-mysenvaria/content/Encyclopedia Mysenvaria/Culture/Sciences & Technologies/Scientific Branches/Wizardry.md

 The effects of the God's choice to do this is unprecedented and is perhaps the only reason sophontic mortals proved useful during the war.
 Not every sapient was treated equally by the Gods though, for instance [[Encyclopedia Mysenvaria/Biology/Sophonts/Human|Humans]] and [[Encyclopedia Mysenvaria/Biology/Sophonts/Dwarf|Dwarves]] can both speak God Tongue but [[Encyclopedia Mysenvaria/Biology/Sophonts/Elf|Elves]] cannot and instead are relegated to writing it as enchantments, which both the aforementioned sapients can also do.
 This has created imbalances in the powers of the sapients, which can be attributed as the cause of many historical events.

 There are 3 notable classes of wizardry; written magic, spoken magic, and grafting magic.
-Written and Spoken involve the use of [[God Tongue]] to crast hexes and spells.
+Written and Spoken involve the use of [[Encyclopedia Mysenvaria/Culture/Languages/God Tongue]] to crast hexes and spells.
 Grafting involves the grafting of [[God Part|God Parts]] onto ones body to enhance themself.

-Practitioners of magic are referred to as [[Wizard|Wizards]] or [[Mage|Mages]], typically depending on their association with governments, although this can change locally.
+Practitioners of magic are referred to as [[Encyclopedia Mysenvaria/Culture/Occupations & Crafts/Wizard|Wizards]] or [[Encyclopedia Mysenvaria/Culture/Occupations & Crafts/Mage|Mages]], typically depending on their association with governments, although this can change locally.
 Wizards are practitioners of magic who do not identify themselves as working with any governmental agency, while Mages are Wizards who work for governments.
 All Mages are Wizards, but not all Wizards are Mages.

-[[Encyclopedia Mysenvaria/Culture/Sciences & Technologies/Scientific Branches/Astronomy]] may sometimes be confused with wizardry, but they are two wholey different areas of study. [[Astronomer|Astronomers]] study the stars in an attempt to further the worlds understanding of Gods and God Tongue.
+[[Encyclopedia Mysenvaria/Culture/Sciences & Technologies/Scientific Branches/Astronomy]] may sometimes be confused with wizardry, but they are two wholey different areas of study. [[Encyclopedia Mysenvaria/Culture/Occupations & Crafts/Astronomer|Astronomers]] study the stars in an attempt to further the worlds understanding of Gods and God Tongue.
 They are solely responsible for a great deal of the information known about God Tongue in the [[Modern Era]].

 # History
 ## God-War Era